TakaSoap/microsoft-365-docs-pr.zh-CN/microsoft-365/security/office-365-security/isolated-sharepoint-online-team-sites.md

 - seo-marvel-apr2020
 ms.assetid: 71250a04-fd2d-4c3c-a32b-b8a838b19a54
-description: 了解独立的 SharePoint Online 团队网站，包括其用途、要求和功能。 ms.openlocfilehash: 91d8394c40597dfc66c4df39f49223e472e7c663
+description: 了解独立的 SharePoint Online 团队网站，包括其用途、要求和功能。 ms.openlocfilehash: 0646ffc37256702844b550fd1beb841944b2d509
-ms.sourcegitcommit: 93c0088d272cd45f1632a1dcaf04159f234abccd
+ms.sourcegitcommit: 973f5449784cb70ce5545bc3cf57bf1ce5209218
 ms.translationtype: HT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 05/12/2020
+ms.lasthandoff: 06/19/2020
-ms.locfileid: "44209039"
+ms.locfileid: "44819529"
 ---
 # <a name="isolated-sharepoint-online-team-sites"></a>单独的 SharePoint Online 团队网站

  **摘要：** 了解有关单独的 SharePoint Online 团队网站的用法。

-SharePoint Online 团队网站是在 Microsoft Office 365 中为笔记、文档、文章、日历和其他资源协作快速创建专属空间的一种简单方法。SharePoint Online 团队网站基于 Microsoft 365 组，它具有一个简化的管理模型，允许与一组私有组成员或整个组织展开开放式协作。默认 SharePoint Online 团队网站允许 Microsoft 365 组的成员邀请其他用户并控制权限设置。
+SharePoint Online team sites are an easy way to quickly create a space for collaboration of notes, documents, articles, a calendar, and other resources in Microsoft Office 365.
+SharePoint Online team sites are based on a Microsoft 365 group and have a simplified administration model to allow open collaboration with a private set of group members or the entire organization.
+A default SharePoint Online team site allows members of the Microsoft 365 group to invite other users and control permissions settings.

-但是，在某些情况下，你想要创建用于协作的 SharePoint Online 团队网站，其权限通过组成员身份和仅由 SharePoint 管理员负责管理的 SharePoint Online 权限级别进行紧密控制。我们称之为单独网站，它独立于正在协作、查看其内容或管理网站的用户组。对于以下情况，你可能需要一个单独的网站：
+However, in some cases, you want to create a SharePoint Online team site for collaboration where the permissions of that site are more tightly controlled through group membership and SharePoint Online permission levels, which are only managed by SharePoint administrators.
+We call this an isolated site, which is isolated to the set of users that are either collaborating, viewing its contents, or administering the site.
+You might need an isolated site for the following:

 - 组织内的一个机密项目。